cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.group.v1beta1.QueryGroupAccountsByAdmin"></a>
+<a name="cosmos.group.v1beta1.QueryGroupAccountsByAdminRequest"></a>

-### QueryGroupAccountsByAdmin
+### QueryGroupAccountsByAdminRequest
-QueryGroupAccountsByAdmin is the Query/GroupAccountsByAdmin request type.
+QueryGroupAccountsByAdminRequest is the Query/GroupAccountsByAdmin request type.

 | Field | Type | Label | Description |